 - Fitness trackers

 Healthcare technology changes every industry landscape connected to the sector.
 Apple and a few other global brands stand above other worldwide companies with their involvement in healthcare.
 Each firm recognized the importance of a connected healthcare device market.
 Agile and technology-specific enterprises make up the majority of companies in the device industry.
 Brilliant minds are seizing opportunities by connecting patients around the world to the health solutions they need.

 What are some of the innovations in the connected healthcare device market happening right now?

-- eHealth: The term is a broad definition, describing a myriad of connected services, connected healthcare, and associated systems.
+- eHealth: The term is a broad definition describing various connected services, connected healthcare, and associated systems.
 There is no more used abbreviation in the healthcare sector than eHealth.
 At least 51 different classifications and meanings are associated with the term.
 Tools and skills for eHealth include doctor and hospital computers, mobile devices, patient monitoring, and connecting satellites.

-- No industry wants to see an improvement in patient care and connectivity than insurance.
-A successful future will be those innovations linking insurance customers with their connected healthcare market insurance plans.
+- No industry wants to see an improvement in patient care and connectivity other than insurance.
+Therefore, a successful future will be those innovations linking insurance customers with their connected healthcare market insurance plans.

 - mHealth: Collecting real-time patient analytics is revolutionizing the healthcare device market and sub-industries.
 The first smartphone came into being in 1992.
 Think about how the device has changed lives.
 Smartphones, apps, and mobile technology have had disruptive impacts on the world of connected health.